-2. Continuity of the Great Commission with the Testament

-4. The important role of the in fulfilling the Great Commission

-5. There is a new term in Luke's commission: "bearing witness" (this is not listed on Tennent's slides)
+2. Continuity of the Great Commission with the Testament 3 4.
+The important role of the in fulfilling the Great Commission E Thoro is a now torm in Luko's commission. "hooring with ace."
+(4) vic ic not listed on 5.
+There is a new term in Luke's commission: "bearing witness" (the Tennent's slides) is is not listed on